Searching for some good videos to help you with MIG Welding?

 This page has the right videos to jump start your learning without any fluff.

-An easy way to do that is with a Tee joint.
+One simple way to do that is with a Tee joint.

 The simple tee joint lets you run a straight bead by following the joint seam.